austinh-io/JavaScript-E-commerce-Frontend/README.md

 ### Currently implemented features:
 - Programatic generating of products in catalog from data in JSON file
 - Adding and removing items to/from your cart
-- Adding/removing spefificly selected options to/from cart
+- Adding/removing specific options to/from cart
 - Selections of variety of options of a product (color, size, material, etc.)
 - Dynamic generation of selections based on data defined in JSON file
 - Dark/Light mode themes and toggle